+UCLA is offering triple-capacity rooms in on-campus housing.
+You need to be fully vaccinated against COVID-19 to live on campus.
 Those who qualify for an exception to the UC vaccination policy have been offered housing in UCLA’s off-campus university apartments by lottery.

-Currently, students may have one off-campus guest per resident in their room at a time.
+Students may have one off-campus guest per resident in their room at a time.
 All guests must be cleared by UCLA’s online Symptom Monitoring Survey (using the “non–UCLA community member” form) before entering housing facilities and should be prepared to show proof of vaccination upon request.
 Guests staying overnight must be fully vaccinated and must be cleared by the survey each day.

 If you need to isolate or quarantine

 If you test positive for COVID-19 or are found to have been in close contact with an infected person — within 6 feet in an indoor setting for 15 minutes or more over a 24-hour period — you may need to spend time in isolation or quarantine.
 To understand how this process works, please see our isolation, contact tracing and quarantine guidelines.

 Due to COVID-19 mitigations and staffing shortages, UCLA has had to reduced its number of dining facilities.
 Facilities in the residence halls are for residents only; we will not be offering the Bruin Meal Plan for off-campus students.
 We anticipate opening more outlets as staffing levels rise and will reassess the Bruin Meal Plan at the end of the term.